 Listen: Chris Witts presents Morning Devotions.

 I read of a study done by an American department of mental health.
-They discovered that if you’re disconnected to other people, there’s no one in your life that you really feel understands you,
+They discovered that if you’re disconnected to other people, there’s no one in your life that you really feel understands you.
+You are:

-- you are two to three times more likely to die an early death
+- two to three times more likely to die an early death

-- you are four times more likely to suffer from emotional burnout
+- four times more likely to suffer from emotional burnout

-- you are five times more likely to suffer clinical depression
+- five times more likely to suffer clinical depression

-- you are ten times more likely to be hospitalised for an emotional or mental disorder.
+- ten times more likely to be hospitalised for an emotional or mental disorder.